 Digital Object Identifier (DOI)

 Farioli-Vecchioli, Stefano; Saraulli, Daniele; Costanzi, Marco; Leonardi, Luca; Cinà, Irene; Micheli, Laura; Nutini, Michele; Longone, Patrizia; Paul Oh, S.; Cestari, Vincenzo; and Tirone, Felice, "Impaired terminal differentiation of hippocampal granule neurons and defective contextual memory in PC3/Tis21 knockout mice" (2009).
-Neurobiology.
+Translational Neuroscience.
 1030.